Welcome to Backpack for teachers!

 Adding students and deciding their permissions

 Your school may choose to give accounts to students.
-If your school gives students accounts, you will be able to turn on post attribution in any of your padlet’s settings.
-In this case, you will be able to see which student made which post on your padlet.
+If your school gives students accounts, you will be able to turn ON post attribution in any of your board's Settings.
+In this case, you will be able to see which student made which post on your board.
 Otherwise, the posts will show up as anonymous, and you will need to ask students to identify themselves in the post to see who posted what.

 If students don’t have accounts, you’ll need them to identify themselves before posting if you want to know who made what post.
 Like this: